-- √ RMA Public Works Department
+√ RMA - Public Works Department

-- √ Environmental Health Bureau

-- √ Water Resources Agency
+√ Water Resources Agency

-- $\sqrt{}$ Cypress Fire Protection District
+Cypress Fire Protection District

-- √ Parks Department

 California Coastal Commission

 Agencies that submitted comments are noted with a check mark (" $\sqrt{}$ ").
-Conditions recommended by RMA-Public Works Department, Water Resources Agency and Cypress Fire Protection District have been incorporated into the Condition Compliance/Mitigation Monitoring and Reporting Plan attached as Exhibit 1 to the draft resolution (Exhibit C).
+Conditions recommended by RMA-Public Works Department and Water Resources Agency have been incorporated into the Condition Compliance/Mitigation Monitoring and Reporting Plan attached to the draft resolution (Exhibit C).

-The project was heard by the Carmel Unincorporated/Highlands Land Use Advisory Committee (LUAC) at a public hearing on October 19, 2009.
-The LUAC recommended approval of the project by a vote of 4-1.
+The project was heard by the Carmel Unincorporated/Highlands Land Use Advisory Committee (LUAC) at public hearing on March 19, 2012 and April 2, 2012.
+The LUAC recommended approval of the project on April 2, 2012 by a vote of 6-0.